-Since writing this article, I have learned that Bayer extracted salicylic acid from coal tar.
+The German pharmaceutical company, Bayer extracted salicylic acid from coal tar.
 They found that it reduced fever but it was very irritating to the stomach.
-Therefore they tried adding the acetyl group and this improved matters although we know that aspirin is still rather irritant.
+Therefore they tried adding the acetyl group and this improved matters although aspirin is still rather irritant.
 However, it seems that only when the acetyl group was added was its analgesic (pain-relieving) property noted.
 This makes me even more sceptical about Hippocrates using willow leaf tea for the pain of labour.
 In rheumatic fever, willow bark would have reduced fever.
 I do not know if it would have reduced inflammation but it would not have helped pain.

 Another drug that reduces fever is quinine.
 It comes from the bark of the chinchona tree that is native to the Andes, from Costa Rica to Bolivia.
 During the 17th century Jesuit missionaries noted the anti-malarial properties of chinchona and brought the knowledge to Europe.
 The old term ague could just mean a fever, but it usually referred to malaria which was prevalent in the fens and even in Westminster.
 However, malaria was much more of a problem in the Empire.
 There was great demand for the drug but only South America produced it until the first British and Dutch plantations were established in the mid-1800s and it was cultivated in India.7History of Quinine and its use Against Malaria